SELinuxProject/selinux/README.md

 3. SELinux policy analysis tools.
 For example, setools cannot read a policy with a version less the minimum.
-4. The Xen hypervisor, which compiles its XSM/Flask policies using checkpolicy, and only currently supports kernel policy versions 24 and 30 for the Xen target.
+4. The Xen hypervisor, which compiles its XSM/Flask policies using checkpolicy, and only currently supports kernel policy version 30 for the Xen target.
 Xen does not use binary policy modules so it is unaffected by changes to the minimum modular policy version.
 5. Android, which is on kernel policy version 30.
 There has not been any need for newer policy version features yet.
 Android does not use